ericallam/docrails/guides/source/webpacker.md

 ### How is Webpacker Different from Sprockets?

 Rails also ships with Sprockets, an asset-packaging tool whose features overlap with Webpacker.
-Both tools will compile your JavaScript into browser-friendly files, and minify and fingerprint them in production.
-Both tools allow you to incrementally change files in development.
+Both tools will compile your JavaScript into browser-friendly files and also minify and fingerprint them in production.
+In a development environment, Sprockets and Webpacker allow you to incrementally change files.

 Sprockets, which was designed to be used with Rails, is somewhat simpler to integrate.
 In particular, code can be added to Sprockets via a Ruby gem.
-However, webpack is better at integrating with more current JavaScript tools and NPM packages, and allows for a wider range of integration.
+However, webpack is better at integrating with more current JavaScript tools and NPM packages and allows for a wider range of integration.
 New Rails apps are configured to use webpack for JavaScript and Sprockets for CSS, although you can do CSS in webpack.

-You should choose webpacker over Sprockets on a new project if you want to use NPM packages, and if you want access to the most current JavaScript features and tools.
+You should choose Webpacker over Sprockets on a new project if you want to use NPM packages and/or want access to the most current JavaScript features and tools.
 You should choose Sprockets over Webpacker for legacy applications where migration might be costly, if you want to integrate using Gems, or if you have a very small amount of code to package.

 If you are familiar with Sprockets, the following guide might give you some idea of how to translate.
 Please note that each tool has a slightly different structure, and the concepts don't directly map onto each other.